The Infidel (2010 film): Stage musical adaptation

 A stage musical adaptation with book and lyrics by David Baddiel and music by Ethan Barron Cohen, with additional material and produced by Arvind Ethan David was announced as a Kickstarter project.
 The musical later opened at the Theatre Royal Stratford East directed by the Artistic Director, Kerry Michael.
 It ran from 4 October to 3 November 2014, before being extended to 15 November.

-Bollywood remake
+Indian remake

-The film was remade in India with the title of Dharam Sankat Mein (Crisis of Faith) where the basic premise remains same with a man raised by a Hindu family finding out he was born into a Muslim family.

-It starred Paresh Rawal, Annu Kapoor and Naseeruddin Shah in the lead roles.
+The film was remade in India under the title Dharam Sankat Mein (crisis of faith), with the same basic premise, of a man raised Hindu finding out he was born into a Muslim family.
+It stars Paresh Rawal, Annu Kapoor, and Naseeruddin Shah in the lead roles.